-As Accounting Officer, the Head Teacher has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
+As Accounting Officer, the Headteacher has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
 The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

 The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the Governing Body where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer for the Academy has delivered improved value for money during the year by:
+The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:

 - The Governing Body is accountable for the way in which the school's resources are allocated to meet the objectives set out in the school's development plan.
-Trustees need to secure the best possible outcome for pupils, in the most efficient and effective way, at a reasonable cost.
-This will support the school's efforts to continuously improve standards achieved and services provided. - Trustees and school leaders have adhered to the purchasing procedures which are laid down in The Firs Lower School Finance Manual.
-Goods and services have been obtained which provide "value for money" in terms of the school purchasing what it needs in the correct quantity, the appropriate quality and at the time the best price possible. - The Trustees reviewed its Pre school and Kids Club Charges.
-The schools charges were bench marked against a number of local providers and it was decided to increase them slightly but keep them just below other local providers. - The school has implemented parent pay across all its income collection area which ensures prompt and complete cash collection.
+Governors need to secure the best possible outcome for pupils, in the most efficient and effective way, at a reasonable cost.
+This will support the schools efforts to continuously improve standards achieved and services provided. - Governors and school leaders have adhered to the purchasing procedures which are laid down in The Firs Lower School Finance Manual.
+Goods and services have been obtained which provide "value for money" in terms of the school purchasing what it needs in the correct quantity, the appropriate quality and at the time the best price possible. - The Governors reviewed its preschool, Kids Club, Holiday Club and lettings Charges.
+The schools charges were bench marked against a number of local providers and it was decided to increase some of them slightly.
+The Site Agents rent payment was also reviewed and a decision was made to reduce the payment in line with circumstances to the change of tenant. - Three quotations benchmarked and reviewed before a final decision was made to purchase The Pirate Ship play equipment. - The school has implemented parent pay across all its income collection arear which ensures prompt and complete cash collection.